pvspain/learning-powershell-dsc/README.md

   - [Windows Server 2016 Automation with PowerShell Cookbook - Second Edition][3]
 - Microsoft Virtual Academy
   - [Getting Started with Powershell Desired State Configuration][1]
+- Utilities
+- [ReverseDSC package][15]
+  - This DSC module is used to extract the DSC Configuration of existing environments

 ## Overview